Pythian 1: Typhon

 Most of Pindar's victory odes contain a mythical narrative as part of their encomiastic strategy.
 Pythian 1 features the story of Typhon, a mythical giant who challenged Zeus' primacy and was consequently buried beneath Mount Etna.
 The poem envisions his imprisonment as the cause for a volcanic eruption of Etna, which it then goes on to describe.
 The eruption constitutes an elaborate ecphrasis and has been considered by critics to be central to the poem's interpretation.

+Structure

+The structure of the poem features of an oratorio with rapid transitions from one tone energy to another.
+From vibrancy to tranquility, from joy to sadness, held together by harmonies of rhythm and language.
+The mood is Dorian and the rhythm is dactylo-epitrite.
+Of the five triads, first two deal with harmony; the third and fourth consists of Hiero's work as a founder and warrior, and the last triad is praise disguised under sage counsel.
+Overall structure follow: